henryle-n/Extract-Transform-Load/README.md

 * IMDB : https://www.kaggle.com/PromptCloudHQ/imdb-data

 ## Data Cleanup & Analysis (Transform)
-After  datasets were downloaded, performed ETL on the data as the following:
+After two datasets were downloaded, performed ETL on the data as the following:

 ### IMDb File
 * Convert data: empty string to number, float to integer, string to date
 * Replacing data: replace letters in 'id' column with empty string, '$' for 'USD' currency, fill_na for missing data
 * Split data: currency and value into two columns
+* Break up one columns to multiple ones
 * Re-name and re-arrange columns

 ### Netflix File